cfuehrmann/zelix/README.md

 This may require some adjustments:

 - Helix: The file `zelix-config/zellij/layouts/default.kdl` assumes that the Helix command is `hx`.
 If the command differs on your system, change it in that file.
-- Terminal emulator: You can configure in `zelix-config/config.toml` which terminal emulator to use.
-The current choice is Alacritty.
-Change it if you prefer another terminal emulator.
+- Terminal emulator configuration: Zelix can open projects in the existing terminal emulator window or in a new window with a configurable terminal emulator.
+This behavior is configured in the `zelix-config/config.toml` file.
 - Broot: The Zelix project uses Broot as the file tree.
 (While Zelix can use any file tree in other projects.)
-  - The `find` subcommand in `zelix-config/broot/conf.hjson` assumes that the Zelix project resides in `~/zelix`.
+  - The `find-in-helix` subcommand in `zelix-config/broot/conf.hjson` assumes that the Zelix project resides in `~/zelix`.
 Change that if necessary.
   - The file `zelix-config/layouts/default.kdl` assumes that you have a user-wide Broot config `../.config/broot/conf.hjson` (typically `..` is your home directory).
 Change that path if it differs on your system.
 Note that, due to a Zellij restriction, the tilde `~` and the environment variable `$HOME` cannot be used in that path.
 - Shell: The second tab in `zelix-config/zellij/layouts/default.kdl` uses the Fish shell.
 Change it if you prefer a different shell.
 - Difftastic (optional): The third tab runs `git diff`.
 For better output, install difftastic and configure Git to use it.